-Nancy Joyner Consulting, P.C., is committed to improving communication and quality of life for those facing serious illness and those caring for them.
+Nancy Joyner Consulting is committed to improving communication and quality of life for those facing serious illness and those caring for them.

-Nancy is an advanced practice nurse that has provided 35 years of nursing education and experience to healthcare professionals, patients and their families.
+Nancy is an advanced practice nurse that has provided over 40 years of nursing education and experience to healthcare professionals, patients and their families.
 Her areas of experience include neonatal care, pediatrics, home care, personal care, hospice care and palliative care.

 As a speaker and educator, Nancy Joyner presents and customizes presentations to meet the needs of the audience.
 Topics include:

 As a consultant and patient advocate, Nancy will assist individuals who are seriously ill or vulnerable as well as the healthcare professionals caring for them.
 With permission, she will be able to read individual medical records, attend appointments and team meetings in the Grand Forks, ND, area.
 She will then discuss what was said as well as what choices and options available.
 She will clarify questions you may not have been able to ask– not knowing what you do not know.

 From 2005-2013, Nancy worked as a Palliative Care Clinical Nurse Specialist for Altru Health System in Grand Forks, North Dakota.
 Nancy has extensive experience caring for patients with serious illness and end stage diseases.
 She has worked with patients and their families at home and in the acute care setting.
 Her care for this specialized, vulnerable patient population includes intensive care, surgical critical care, oncology and renal patients.
 Nancy has had training through the Center to Advance Palliative Care, Palliative Care Leadership Center at Fairview Health Services in Minneapolis.
 She holds a certification as an Advanced Practice Hospice and Palliative Care Nurse and has prescriptive authority within her palliative scope of practice.